RocketPy-Team/RocketPy/README.md

 >> TestFlight = Flight(rocket=Calisto, environment=Env, inclination=85, heading=0, maxStepSize=0.01, maxTime=600)
 ```

-Once the TestFlight object is created, you simulation is done!
+Once the TestFlight object is created, your simulation is done!
 Use the following code to get a summary of the results:

 ```
 TestFlight.info()